 If your business operates in other states, you will need to file separate forms to terminate your right to conduct business in each state.
 Otherwise, you will continue to be liable for annual report fees and minimum business taxes.

 After your LLC dissolves, you have 120 days from the effective date of voluntary dissolution to revoke your dissolution by filing the Articles of Revocation of Dissolution.
-This form can be found here.
+This form can be found on the North Carolina Secretary of State’s website.
 The cost for filing an Articles of Revocation of Dissolution is $10.

 If you fail to file a tax return and pay taxes, you must contact the North Carolina Department of Revenue for any due taxes, penalties, or interest.
 You also may be liable for any debts left unpaid.